 Basis: Awards, determined by the Creative Writing department, are based upon one of the following: five poems; two short stories; a chapter from a novel; two personal essays; and/or three examples of literary journalism: reviews of books, movies, music, etc.

 Submission: Apply to the University by regular decision (Jan.
-15), and indicate on the application your interest in the award.
-Examples of your work should be uploaded to your application status portal.
+15).
+Examples of your work should be uploaded to your Redlands portal once admitted to the University.

 Renewal policy: Academic good standing with at least a 2.5 GPA; major required.

 Basis: Departmental determination based upon auditions; separate music application required.
 Call Conservatory of Music at (909) 748-8014.